watari3/GitBucket-Wiki/Connect-to-H2-database.md

 ![Administration Menu](admin_menu.png)

+Then, you can see the connection form of the H2 console.
 To connect GitBucket database, input connection information as following:

 - Driver Class: org.h2.Driver
 - JDBC URL: jdbc:h2:~/.gitbucket/data